 Do you have time to volunteer?

-You don’t have to be a clock or watch expert to join our team– there are all kinds of different skills, interests and expertise that go into the making of the museum!
+You do not have be a clock or watch expert to join our team, there are all kinds of different skills, interests and expertise that go into the making of the Museum of Timekeeping tick